-At Castle Hill Primary School we believe in giving our children broad and balanced learning experiences that prepare them for future life.
-We strive to make our curriculum creative, engaging and fun for all children.
-We use a topic based approach, with topics designed to incorporate specific National Curriculum subjects and make strong links between them for the benefit of learners.
+At Castle Hill Primary we believe in giving our children broad, balanced and meaningful learning experiences to build essential foundations and prepare them for future life.
+We strive to make our curriculum creative, engaging and fun for all, to build on the variable starting points that our children have when they enter school.

 Teaching of Phonics

 Throughout Reception and Key Stage One your child will be taught phonics, reading and writing through the highly successful Read Write Inc programme.
 Further details can be found by clicking the link below.

 Our Curriculum Overviews

 Year 2 Knowledge Organisers

 Year 3 Knowledge Organisers